TheStarAlight/eTraj.jl/docs/src/index.md

 # (@v1.8) pkg> add https://github.com/TheStarAlight/SemiclassicalSFI.jl.git
 ```

-It is suggested to test the package to check if the functions check if the key features (e.g., GPU acceleration and molecular calculation) work on your platform:
+It is suggested to test the package to check if the functions check if some special features (e.g., GPU acceleration and molecular calculation) work on your platform:

 ```julia
 Pkg.test("SemiclassicalSFI")